Oregand/Coupon-App-FrontEnd/promopay/README.md

 ### Plugins

-Dillinger is currently extended with the following plugins
+PromoPay is currently extended with the following plugins

 * Dropbox
 * Github